Karl Carstens: President of West Germany

 On 23 May 1979, Carstens was elected as the fifth President of the Federal Republic of Germany, prevailing against the SPD candidate Annemarie Renger in the first ballot.
-During his term of office, Carstens was well known for hiking Germany in order to decrease the gulf between politics and the people.
+During his term of office, Carstens was well known for hiking in Germany in order to decrease the gulf between politics and the people.

-In December 1982, the new Chancellor Helmut Kohl (CDU), recently elected in a successful motion of no confidence against Helmut Schmidt (SPD) deliberately lost a vote of confidence in the Bundestag, in order to obtain a clearer majority in new general elections.
+In December 1982, the new Chancellor Helmut Kohl (CDU), recently elected in a successful motion of no confidence against Helmut Schmidt (SPD), deliberately lost a vote of confidence in the Bundestag, in order to obtain a clearer majority in new general elections.
 Though already former Chancellor Willy Brandt had similarly proceeded in 1972, this action gave rise to a discussion whether such a step constitutes a "manipulation of the Constitution".
 On 7 January 1983, President Carstens nonetheless dissolved the Bundestag and called for new elections.
-In February 1983 his decision was approved by the Federal Constitutional Court so that 1983 general elections could take place on 6 March.
+In February 1983, his decision was approved by the Federal Constitutional Court so that 1983 general elections could take place on 6 March.

-In 1984 Carstens decided not to seek a second term on account of his age and left office on 30 June 1984.
+In 1984, Carstens decided not to seek a second term on account of his age and left office on 30 June 1984.
 He was succeeded by Richard von Weizsäcker.

 Carstens was a member of the Protestant Church in Germany.